googleapis/google-cloud-dotnet/PROCESSES.md

 Dependencies in the API catalog are specified as properties where the property name is the package name and the value is the version number.

-If the version number is left blank, then:
+If the version number is set to "project", then a project reference is used.

-- For GAX or gRPC dependencies, the version number is determined by the project generator, to keep these dependencies in sync for all packages.
+If the version number is set to "default", then the version number is determined by the project generator, to keep these dependencies in sync for all appropriate packages.
+This is not permitted for GA releases (i.e. ones with no alpha or beta suffix), as we need a clear record of the dependencies in that case.
+For example, if the most recent release is 2.3.1 against gRPC 1.7.0, it's fine to make 2.3.2 depend on 1.7.1, but depending on gRPC 1.8.0 would require a new minor version (2.4.0).
-- For projects within the repository, a project reference is used.

-If a version number is specified, it's *always* a package reference.
-Importantly, project references should only be used between production packages when both packages will be published together.
-This avoids inconsistent builds where a package is built against a local version which is different from the declared dependency. *This isn't currently checked, but will be as part of the releasing process.*

 ## Releasing

 Releasing consists of five steps:

-- Updating the version number in GitHub
+- Updating the version number in GitHub (via standard pull requests)
-- Tagging the commit (typically the commit that updated the version number)
+- Creating a release tag and GitHub release
 - Building and testing
 - Pushing the package to nuget.org
 - Updating the documentation in GitHub (in the `gh-pages` branch)